luckybc2021/luckybc2021/README.md

+# AIs x Intelligent Human

+It's misguided to think that AIs, including Deep Seek, will replace software developers, especially the highly skilled ones.
+Nothing is free.
+Currently, AI companies have amassed vast amounts of data from around the world.
+For those unaware, AIs operate on patterns and selective algorithms to generate results ranging from the worst to the best, depending on how much you pay.

+Right now, AIs are affordable because they aim to push software developers out of the market, as hiring high-quality and intelligent IT/software developers is expensive.
+By diminishing the market, they allow less experienced developers and normal users to rely on AIs, leading to potential failure.
+Without sufficient knowledge and experience as a software developer, one cannot achieve much.
+Normal users and developers might think that AIs will make them millionaires, but the answer is absolutely no.

+As mentioned earlier, AIs have gathered information from around the world, especially from open-source projects.
+However, it's about a selective system of the best and worst projects.
+If you don't pay enough to get the best results and use the worst results in real life, it can lead to disastrous consequences.
+Instead of asking AIs for harmful advice, understand that poor results can worsen your life significantly.

+Remember, no money falls from the sky.
+Nothing is free.

 # Future of Work: 39% Job Skills to Become Outdated by 2030

 I am not certain that AI and robots will replace humans entirely.
 However, I am confident that people worldwide should proactively learn and utilize AI and robotics to enhance and acquire new skills.
 Doing so will enable them to secure new jobs in the future.